Hackers Attack US Blood Bank, More Than 250 Hospitals Asked to Activate Blood Shortage Protocols

 0:00

 While the organization remains operational and is continuing to collect, test, and distribute blood, it is running at a “significantly reduced capacity” following the ransomware attack, the group said in a July 31 statement.
-As part of mitigating disruptions, the blood bank has implemented “manual processes and procedures to remain operational,” said Susan Forbes, OneBlood senior vice president of corporate communications and public relations.
-However, “manual processes take significantly longer to perform and impacts inventory availability,” she said.
+To mitigate disruptions, the blood bank has implemented “manual processes and procedures to remain operational,” Susan Forbes, OneBlood senior vice president of corporate communications and public relations, said.

-“In an effort to further manage the blood supply, we have asked the more than 250 hospitals we serve to activate their critical blood shortage protocols and to remain in that status for the time being,” she said.
+“In an effort to further manage the blood supply, we have asked the more than 250 hospitals we serve to activate their critical blood shortage protocols and to remain in that status for the time being,” Forbes said.

 OneBlood serves 355 hospitals across Alabama, Florida, North Carolina, South Carolina, and Virginia.